AgaKab/Password-Menager/README.md

 - IDE: PyCharm

 Descroption:<br>
 Creates a password for the given website/name and e-mail address and then saves the data in JSON format after approval.
 Gives you the ability to search for a saved password by the name under which it was created.
 The box-informing about the need to fill in all fields prevents saving incomplete data.
 In order to avoid errors, exception handling (try/except/else method) has been implemented in the code.
+The user interface of the program was created with a Canvas widget that provides graphical tools for Tkinter.

 <div>
 <img src="/photo/blank.png" width="320" height="300"><img src="/photo/empty.png" width="320" height="300"><img src="/photo/save.png" width="320" height="300" ><img src="/photo/search.png" width="320" height="300">